Support Services, Adaptive Tools & Resources to Succeed on the Vocational Path

 - Culinary Arts

 Culinary arts jobs include chef, cook, bartender, and caterer.
 These professionals create, prepare, and safely serve food and drinks.
 These jobs require stamina, teamwork, creativity, and customer service skills.

 - Screen Readers

-Available as software or mobile apps screen readers translate text into audio for easy comprehension.
+Available as software or mobile apps, screen readers translate text to audio for easier comprehension.

 - Braille Resources

-Schools and workplaces utilize Braille printers or translators to provide resources in a format that individuals with a visual impairment can access.
+Schools and workplaces use Braille printers or translators to provide resources in a format that individuals with visual impairments can access.